codetojoy/gol-react/README.md

 Todo:
 ---------

+* X: IdService should return a map of <Neighbour, Cell> and not number[]
+* why does a Cell contain neighbours?
 * build empty world without any UI
 * seed world without any UI
 * play round withotu any UI